ronaldbosma/blog/content/blog/azure-workbook-tips-and-tricks/index.md

     by api
 ```

 This query groups the results by api and counts all requests, all failed requests and all requests with result code >= 500.
-To clarify what the different numbers are, I add a bit of text to the results.
+To clarify what the different numbers are, I've included a bit of text in the results.

 If you run the query, you'll notice that it doesn't quite look the same as the example above.
 We need to customize the tile.